bioFAM/MOFA/README.md

 A list of all **relevant methods** with a short description can be found [here](https://github.com/PMBio/MOFA/blob/master/MOFAtools/Documentation.md)

 ### Step 1: Fitting the model
-There are two ways of doing this:
-* **Using the command line tool**: modify and run the script [run_basic.sh](mofa/run/run_basic.sh).
-If you are very familar with the model and want to play with more advanced options, you can use instead [run_advanced.sh](mofa/run/run_advanced.sh).
-* **Using the R wrapper**: for the ones not comfortable with the command line we built an R wrapper.
-See [the vignette](http://htmlpreview.github.com/?https://github.com/PMBio/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_CLL.html).
+First you need to create the MOFA object with your input data, and subsequently you need to train the model.
+Everything is explained in [the vignette](http://htmlpreview.github.com/?https://github.com/PMBio/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_CLL.html).

-No matter which option you went for, if everything is successful, you should observe an output analogous to the following:
+If everything is successful, you should observe an output analogous to the following:
 ```
   ###########################################################
   ###                 __  __  ___  _____ _                ###